mei-friend/mei-friend/.github/ISSUE_TEMPLATE/public_repertoire.md

 ---

 mei-friend provides access to publicly-licensed encodings through the 'Public repertoire' and 'Open URL' options of the File menu, and through the 'Fork repository' option of the GitHub menu.
-We welcome proposed additions to the list of available encodings, with the following requirements:
+We welcome proposed additions to the list of available encodings, in any supported encoding format (MEI, Kern, MusicXML, ABC, PAE), with the following requirements:

 * Encodings must be available via public Github repositories.
 * Encodings must be made available under a public (e.g., a Creative Commons) license.
-* The licensing of the encoding must be explicitly stated in the GitHub repository and/or in the MEI encoding e.g. using the [useRestrict](https://music-encoding.org/guidelines/v4/elements/userestrict) element.
+* The licensing of the encoding must be explicitly stated in the GitHub repository and/or in the encoding itself, e.g. using the MEI [useRestrict](https://music-encoding.org/guidelines/v4/elements/userestrict) element.

 To propose additions that meet these requirements, please provide for each encoding, below: